Maryland Route 234: Route description

 MD 234 begins at a directional crossover intersection with US 301 (Robert Crain Highway) about 4 mi north of the Governor Harry W. Nice Memorial Bridge, also known as the Potomac River Bridge.
 The state highway heads east as a two-lane undivided road that crosses over CSX's Popes Creek Subdivision railroad line and passes through the hamlet of Allens Fresh.
 MD 234 crosses Allens Fresh Run, a tributary of the Wicomico River, as the stream flows out of the southern end of Zekiah Swamp, which is preserved within Zekiah Swamp Natural Environment Area.
 The state highway passes through the community of Newport, home of St. Mary's Roman Catholic Church, and crosses Gilbert Swamp Run into the hamlet of Wicomico, which contains the historic home Sarum.
 MD 234 leaves Charles County by crossing over Budds Creek.

 MD 234 curves southeast through the hamlet of Budds Creek, where the highway meets the southern end of MD 236 (Thompson Corner Road) and passes north of three motorsports facilities: Maryland International Raceway, Budds Creek Motocross, and Potomac Speedway.
-The state highway continues southeast, passing by Wicomico Shores Country Club and its associated residential area separated from the highway by a large tract of forest.
+The state highway continues southeast, passing northeast of Wicomico Shores Country Club and its associated residential area separated from the highway by a large tract of forest.
 MD 234 crosses Hayden Run and passes through Chaptico, where the highway intersects MD 238 at a roundabout; MD 238 heads northeast as Chaptico Road and southwest as Maddox Road.
 The state highway passes another historic home, Deep Falls, on the way to Clements.
 At Clements, MD 234 comes to a roundabout with MD 242 (Colton Point Road), which leads south to the site of Maryland's First Landing at St. Clement's Island.
 A park and ride lot is located at the northwest corner of this roundabout.
 The state highway crosses Saint Clements Creek and heads east through farmland, crossing Nelson Run right before the highway reaches its eastern terminus at MD 5 (Point Lookout Road) on the western edge of Leonardtown.